 For instance, say you test over the limit on a first offense in the last 6 years.
 You only have to wait 15 days to ask the court for the privileges to drive again.

 The suspension only lasts 90 days.
-If you case last beyond 90 days, you will have to reinstate your license.
+If your case lasts beyond 90 days, you will have to reinstate your license.

 You will have reinstated your license.
 You will have likely made the choice to drive to court.

-At sentencing in this situation it is best to get a ride to court.
+At sentencing in this situation, it is best to get a ride to court.
 That way you do not have to tempt yourself to drive your car when you are suspended and in violation of the order to drive since you do not have the breathalyzer device installed yet.
+Contact an experienced criminal defense lawyer in Dayton, OH to help with your case